+41 43 534 36 47

 Since 2019, KOEGL Space is the industrial prime contractor for the Swiss participation in the SMILE SXI project, consisting of the thermal subsystem responsibility.

 KOEGL Space is in charge of the project management, product assurance and manufacturing activities of the thermal subsystem.
-Related development and engineering activities are carried out by the Swiss project partners University of Applied Sciences Northwestern Switzerland FHNW, the Zurich University of Applied Sciences ZHAW and Space Acoustics GmbH.
+Related development and engineering activities were carried out by the Swiss project partners University of Applied Sciences Northwestern Switzerland FHNW, the Zurich University of Applied Sciences ZHAW and Space Acoustics GmbH.

 • November 2020: Successful shock and vibration qualification testing of the cryogenic SXI Radiator Assembly